SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 This spatial pattern may partially reflect that a number of neighborhoods have less land dedicated to maize so simulations have smaller sample sizes and fail to reach significance.
 However, this geographic effect may also reflect geographical bias in altered growing conditions.
 In particular, we note some geographic bias in changes to precipitation, temperature, and VPD / SVP that may intersect with these trends.
 Our model shows depressed yields in response to anticipated combined warmer and drier conditions similar to 2012 and its historically poor maize production [@ers_weather_2013].
 In this context, precipitation may serve as a protective factor: neighborhoods with drier July conditions see higher loss probability ($p < 0.05 / 2$) in both the 2030 and 2050 series via rank correlation [@spearman_proof_1904].
 Our predictions thus reflect empirical studies that document the negative impacts of heat stress and water deficits on maize yields [@sinsawat_effect_2004; @marouf_effects_2013].
 As further described in our interactive tools, our outputs may also reveal geographically and temporally specific outlines of these anticipated impacts.

+## Claims rate rebound
+The claims rate is higher in the 2030 series compared to the 2050 series.
+This is in part due to insurance and in part due to system wide changes in yield.
+First, more yield gains are anticipated between 2030 and 2050 compared to historic and 2030.
+Specifically, we anticipate a change in mean yields system wide from 2030 to 2050 of {% if counterfactualMean2050|float > 0 %}+{% endif %}{{counterfactualMean2050}} compared to {% if counterfactualMean2030|float > 0 %}+{% endif %}{{counterfactualMean2030}} between historic and 2030.
+This "rebound" is consistent across multiple executions of the pipeline but, without these gains, the 2050 series sees higher claims rate than 2030.
+Secondarily, we also acknowledge that yield expectations partially adjust in a minority of areas where $y_{expected}$ decreases from the 2030 series going into the 2050 series.

 ## Limitations and future work
 We next highlight opportunities for future work to extend beyond our current results.